 Green Cremation Alternatives

 Already a more eco-friendly alternative to traditional burial, a direct cremation becomes greener with a few available options.
 You can purchase biodegradable urn to hold a new sapling or plant in an established garden.
 These urns and your remains help to grow and become one with nature.
-Perhaps the most eco-friendly option available was pioneered here in the state of Florida three years ago.
-Known as “bio-cremation,” the water-based process works to cremate the deceased via a technology known as chemical hydrolosis.
+Perhaps the most eco-friendly option available was pioneered here in the state of Florida.
+Known as “bio-cremation,” the water-based process works to cremate the deceased via a technology known as chemical hydrolysis.
 More ecologically friendly than traditional cremation, this process is gaining in popularity, recently being made a legal means of disposition in Belgium and the Netherlands.